Would you consider your life stretched to the limit?

 Real life . . . abundant life . . . godly life is about loving Jesus and the people he allows us to rub shoulders with well—which means some days you’ll be stretched emotionally and physically.
 You’ll feel overextended.
 Thankfully God will expand our hearts and calendars to accommodate the calling.
 He is in the business of supplying us with new mercies every morning . . . new candles to burn, for more lives needing his light.

-Lisa Harper is a gifted communicator whose writing and speaking overflows with colorful, pop-culture references that connect the dots between the Bible era and modern life.
-For six years Lisa was the national women’s ministry director at Focus on the Family, followed by six years as the women’s ministry director at a large church.
-The author of nine books, with a Masters of Theological Studies from Covenant Seminary, Lisa is a featured speaker with Women of Faith®.
+Lisa Harper is a hilarious storyteller and theological scholar—a gifted communicator whose writing and speaking overflows with colorful, pop-culture references that connect the dots between the Bible era and modern life.
+Her God-given ability to not merely teach the Word but package it in a way that stirs the heart and calls to action is incomparable.
+For six years Lisa served as the director of Focus on the Family's national women's ministry where she created the popular Renewing the Heart conferences.
+The next six years foundher serving on the local level as the women's ministry director at a large church in Nashville.
+As the author of nine books, and a Masters of Theological Studies with honors from Covenant Seminary, she is now a sought-after Bible teacher and speaker currently featured on the Women of Faith®< sup> tour.

 |Release Date||Sep 3, 2013|